Content from Introduction to OpenRefine

 Objectives

-• Start a new OpenRefine project.
+• Create and configure a new OpenRefine project

-Import Data Window
+Screenshot of the Import Data Window

-Import Data Window
+Screenshot of the Import Data Window

 • Create a new project and load data.